What is it? Who does it?

 “In her leisure Vivian would shoot photos that she zealously hid from the eyes of others.
 Taking snapshots into the late 1990′s, Maier would leave behind a body of work comprising over 100,000 negatives.
 Additionally Vivian’s passion for documenting extended to a series of homemade documentary films and audio recordings.
 Interesting bits of Americana, the demolition of historic landmarks for new development, the unseen lives of ethnics and the destitute, as well as some of Chicago’s most cherished sites were all meticulously catalogued by Vivian Maier.”

-John Maloof found her work at a storage locker auction held after Maier died in 2009.
+Maier died in 2009, about two years after John Maloof found her work at a storage locker auction in 2007.
 He and Charlie Siskel are working on a documentary film about her.
 Here’s the movie’s trailer.

 (Click on an image to enlarge to full-size.
 Visit Budget Travelers Sandbox for more of this week’s Travel Photo Thursday shots.)